-As an interdisciplinary program, the Women's Studies Minor features one core course, WS 200 Introduction to Women's Studies, offered annually, and multiple additional courses designated as Women's Studies courses, taught in departments ranging from biology to management to sociology to philosophy.
-These courses are listed on the UAHuntsville course schedule under their major department and carry the marker of "W," which demonstrates that they have been approved by the Women's Studies Program Advisory Committee as Women's Studies classes and can be used to fulfill the requirements of the Women's Studies Minor.
+As an interdisciplinary program, the Women's and Gender Studies Minor features one core course, WGS 200 Introduction to Women's and Gender Studies, offered annually, and multiple additional courses designated as Women's and Gender Studies courses, taught in departments ranging from biology to management to sociology to philosophy.
+These courses are listed on the UAH course schedule under their major department and carry the marker of "W," which demonstrates that they have been approved by the Women's and Gender Studies Program Advisory Committee as Women's and Gender Studies classes and can be used to fulfill the requirements of the Women's and Gender Studies Minor.

-Download the Women's Studies schedule of courses for the current semester.
+Download the Women's and Gender Studies schedule of courses for the current semester.

-If you are a faculty member who would like to propose one of your courses for approval as a Women's Studies course, please contact the Women's Studies Program Office to discuss your course and get the course proposal form.
+If you are a faculty member who would like to propose one of your courses for approval as a Women's and Gender Studies course, please contact the Women's and Gender Studies Program Office to discuss your course and get the course proposal form.

-For more information about Women's Studies at UAHuntsville, call the Women's Studies Program office at (256) 824-6190, or e-mail Dr. Molly Johnson, Director of Women's Studies, at firstname.lastname@example.org.
+For more information about Women's and Gender Studies at UAH, call the Women's and Gender Studies Program office at (256) 824-6190, or e-mail Dr. Molly Johnson, Director of Women's and Gender Studies, at email@example.com.

 You do not need to be a regular student pursuing a degree to take these courses.
-Call the Admissions Office about Non-Degree status (256-824-6070) or check out the UAHuntsville website.
+Call the Admissions Office about Non-Degree status (256-824-6070) or check out the UAH Admissions website.

-WS 200 - Introduction to Women's Studies Focusing on gender as a fundamental category of meaning, the course will introduce methods and approaches to Women's Studies in a variety of disciplines, examining the pervasive and often unacknowledged ways that gender changes our social institutions, individual knowledge, and interpersonal relationships.
-The course includes guest lectures by many of the faculty teaching courses in the Women's Studies minor.
+WGS 200 - Introduction to Women's and Gender Studies Focusing on gender as a fundamental category of meaning, the course will introduce methods and approaches to Women'sand Gender Studies in a variety of disciplines, examining the pervasive and often unacknowledged ways that gender changes our social institutions, individual knowledge, and interpersonal relationships.
+The course includes guest lectures by many of the faculty teaching courses in the Women's and Gender Studies minor.

 ARH 320 - Women in Antiquity This multi-disciplinary course looks at the primary source evidence, written and visual, for women's experience in the ancient Near East, Egypt, Greece, and Rome.
 These cultures were largely patriarchal and men created the majority of written and visual evidence for other men.
 Nonetheless, we can recover a great deal from the extant works of men who wrote about women as well as directly from literate women in all of these cultures.
 Lives of common women can be assessed through inscriptions, legal documents, and funerary evidence.
 This course will also explore how ancient men represent and assess women to discover the role of these observations in ancient and modern life.
 The course is organized chronologically and by culture.

-CM 416 - Woman Orators (3 hrs) Critical examination of women's public address as it has developed through women's participation in movements for abolition, temperance, women's suffrage, and equal rights.
+CM 416 - Women Orators (3 hrs) Critical examination of women's public address as it has developed through women's participation in movements for abolition, temperance, women's suffrage, and equal rights.